Menu

 Last Updated March 28, 2024

-Tobacco enemies of beauty = pigmentation on gums and teeth, and bad breath!
+Tobacco is the enemy of beauty = pigmentation on the gums and teeth, and also bad breath!

-Image of pigmentation and jars attached to teeth
+Image of pigmentation and stain attached to teeth

 The mouth is the first organ that suffers from tobacco damage.
-Smoking causes the gingival of the front teeth to become darkened and melanin pigmentation (Fig. 1).
-Even if you quit smoking, it will take several years to go out.
-A cigarette tar (tar) also makes it easier to attach to the back of the teeth (Fig. 2) It is not good for beauty.
+Smoking causes darkening of the gingival of the front teeth and melanin pigmentation (Fig. 1).
+Even if you quit smoking, it will take several years to disappear.
+Tobacco tar (tar) is easily attached to the back of the teeth (Fig. 2) is not desirable for beauty.

-In addition to tobacco smell, the smell of periodontal disease and dirt on the surface of the tongue (black tongue), the smell of sputum in the throat and bronchi are mixed, and emits a strong breath.
+In addition to tobacco odor, periodontal disease, smell of dirt on the surface of the tongue (black tongue), smell of sputum in the throat and bronchial sputum are mixed, and emits a strong bad breath.

-Carbon monoxide exceeding the indoor environmental standard value (10 ppm) can be detected in the exhaled breath, which poses a threat of seizures.
+Carbon monoxide exceeding the indoor environmental standard (10ppm) can be detected in the exhaled breath, which poses a threat to seizures to people with asthma.

 People who smoke lose a lot of teeth due to periodontal disease!

-Smokers are 2 to 8 times more likely to have periodontal disease than those who do not smoke.
+Smokers are 2-8 times more susceptible to periodontal disease than those who do not smoke.
 It is called "smoking-related periodontal disease" and smoking cessation is essential.
-Yokohama City Periodontal Disease health check-up results also indicate that smokers have more serious periodontal disease (Table 1).
+Periodontal disease health check-up results show that more smokers have severe periodontal disease (Table 1).

-[Percentage of having advanced periodontitis (periodontal pocket 4 mm or more) for smokers and non-smokers]
+[Percentage of smokers and non-smokers suffering from advanced periodontitis (periodontal pockets of 4 mm or more)]

 55.2%32.0%

 The three major harmful substances of tobacco are tar, nicotine, and carbon monoxide.
-Malicious periodontal disease bacteria in the periodontal pocket (groove between teeth and gums) dislike oxygen (anaerobic bacteria), so nicotine has poor blood flow due to vascular contraction and poor blood flow, and the combination of carbon monoxide and hemoglobin reduces oxygen.
-And increase momentum.
-Even if you brush your teeth, damage will progress from inside the periodontal tissue.
+Poor periodontal disease bacteria in the periodontal pocket (groove between teeth and gums) dislike oxygen (anaerobic bacteria), so nicotine has poor blood flow due to vascular constriction due to nicotine, and the combination of carbon monoxide and hemoglobin causes oxygen deficiency and increases momentum.
+Even if you brush your teeth, destruction progresses from the inside of the periodontal tissue.

-Heavy smokers make the surface of the gingival hardening (Fig. 3), the bones supporting the teeth are significantly absorbed and losing a lot of teeth.
-Signs of inflammation such as bleeding and redness are difficult to appear, so the discovery of periodontal disease is delayed and becomes more severe without notice.
-Periodontal disease is common in the upper jaw and molars because high-temperature tobacco smoke of about 700 ° C directly hits the inside of the upper jaw and molar.
-It reduces saliva secretion, plaque (clots of living bacteria) and tartartar are easily attached, and reduces antibodies that fight pathogens in saliva are reduced, making it more susceptible to periodontal disease and cavity.
+Heavy smokers have a hardened gingival surface (Fig. 3), and the bones that support the teeth are significantly absorbed, and many teeth are lost.
+Because signs of inflammation such as bleeding and redness are less likely to appear, the discovery of periodontal disease is delayed and becomes more severe without realizing it.
+Because high-heat tobacco smoke of about 700 ° C directly hits the inside of the jaw gums, periodontal disease is common in the front teeth and molars.
+It reduces the secretion of saliva, plaque (a mass of living bacteria) and tartar, and reduces the number of antibodies that fight pathogens in saliva, making it more susceptible to periodontal disease and cavity.

 Periodontal disease treatment

-Blood flow disorders and inflammation in tissues around the implant (implant perfume), and the jaw bones may melt and fall off without supporting the implant (Fig. 4).
+Blood flow disorders and inflammation occurs in the tissue around the implant (peri-implant flames), and the jaw bone may melt and fall off without being able to support the implant (Fig. 4).

-The wounds after tooth extraction is poorly cured, and the frequency of dry sockets that cause pain and infection, and myelitis increases.
+The wounds after tooth extraction are poorly cured, and the frequency of dry sockets that cause pain and infection, and myelitis increases.

-Children who unconsciously smoke cigarette smoke from their parents have more cavity.
-This is probably because the concentration of cotinine in the blood becomes thicker and the resistance to infection decreases.
+Children who are unconsciously smoke tobacco smoke from their parents have more caries.
+It is thought that this is because the concentration of cotinine in the blood increases and the resistance to infection decreases.
 Passive smoking may also cause melanin pigmentation in children's gums.

 Oral cancer

 Tobacco contains carcinogens, and smokers take in carcinogens on a daily basis.
-It is said that cancer in the mouth and pharyngeal cancer is three times more likely to occur than those who do not smoke (Fig. 5).
+It is said that cancer in the mouth and pharyngeal is three times more likely than in those who do not smoke (Fig. 5).

-Recognition of "relationship between tobacco and periodontal disease" is low!
+Recognition of "the relationship between tobacco and periodontal disease" is low!

-Even though tobacco is the biggest risk factor for periodontal disease, its recognition is low in Yokohama City.
-According to the results of the "Public Awareness Survey" conducted every three years in Health and Social Welfare Bureau, 24.7% in 2005, 27.3% in 2008, and 24.1% in 2011.
+Despite tobacco being the biggest risk factor for periodontal disease, it has a low awareness in Yokohama.
+The public awareness survey on health conducted every three years in Health and Social Welfare Bureau showed 24.7% in 2005, 27.3% in 2008, and 24.1% in 2011.

-Now, stop smoking and have a wonderful smile!
+Let's stop smoking and make a wonderful smile!

-The effect of smoking cessation is obvious, and the blood flow of the gums recovers normally in days to weeks.
-Smoking smoking is the most effective means of preventing and treating oral diseases, including periodontal disease.
-Why don't you get back a spilling smile when you quit smoking!
+The effect of smoking cessation is clear, and the blood flow of the gums recovers normally in a few days to weeks.
+Smoking cessation is the most effective way to prevent and treat oral diseases, including periodontal disease.
+Why don't you get back the spilling smile with smoking cessation?

-Health Promotion Division, Health and Social Welfare Bureau Community Welfare Department
+Health Promotion Division, Health and Social Welfare Bureau Community Welfare and Health Department

 Fax: 045-663-4469